New Directions in Miscarriage Research:

 • To explore the multiple ways that people conceptualise and feel about miscarriage, making space for ambiguity and ambivalence.

 The conference is funded by the Arts and Humanities Research Council so there will be no registration fee, and catering will be provided.
 There will be quiet and private spaces for those with infants or who need time out.
-There will also be break-out sessions dedicated to building interdisciplinary teams for future research initiatives and collaborations.

-Questions to explore may include:
+Questions to explore will include:

 • What research methodologies are needed to better understand how social factors like race and class impact experiences of miscarriage and other pregnancy endings?